UP-RS-ESP/PointCloudWorkshop-Oct2019/README.md

 # Tentative Program
 **Monday, Sept 30, 2019**
 - OpenTopography introduction and production implementations
-  - Point cloud selection and review of basic processiing workflows
+  - Point cloud selection and review of basic processing workflows
   - DEM processing using neighborhood and triangulation methods to produce DSM and DTMs
   - DEM processing for flow routing using TauDEM HPC